 The function of Vitamin K is achieved through its role in a carboxylation reaction that converts glutamate (Glu) residues in prothrombin to gamma-carboxylglutamate residues (Gla).
 These modified residues are often found in the Gla domains of certain proteins involved in calcium binding, which are referred to as Gla proteins.
 Currently, there are sixteen Gla proteins known to exist in the body and these are described below.

-- Blood coagulation: (prothrombin (factor II), factors VII, IX, X, protein C, protein S, and protein Z).
+- Gla proteins involved in blood coagulation include prothrombin, factors VII, IX and X, protein C, protein S, and protein Z.